Andrew Mangiapane Game Preview: Flames vs. Sabres

 Andrew Mangiapane Game Preview: Flames vs. Sabres - October 19

-Andrew Mangiapane will be among those on the ice Thursday when his Calgary Flames play the Buffalo Sabres at KeyBank Center.
-Thinking about a bet on Mangiapane?
-We have numbers and figures to assist you.
+Andrew Mangiapane will be among those in action Thursday when his Calgary Flames face the Buffalo Sabres at KeyBank Center.
+Prop bets for Mangiapane in that upcoming Flames-Sabres matchup are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.